JiscMonitor/monitor-uk/docs/system/OVERVIEW.md

 # Monitor UK System Overview

+Monitor UK is an aggregation of article publication records, to which are attached one or more APC payments by individual institutions.
+Data is stored in the system as JSON documents, see the [data models](https://github.com/JiscMonitor/monitor-uk/blob/develop/docs/system/DATA_MODELS.md) documentation for information about their structure.

 The application has a core public data set which forms the canonical information in the aggregation.
 It is available via various public view mechanisms, such as a search API, graphical reports, and data exports.
 It is constructed by data provided by individual institutions.
 Each request from those institutions is stored